Charmes de Kirwan, AOC Margaux, Medoc, Bordeaux, France, 2012

 Nose: clean, pronounced intensity, developing, with aromas as they come, of initially meaty nuances which depart after a little time, then dark fruits and berries – black berry and spicy plum (mainly black with a little red) tinged with cedar and vanilla, lightly toasty, black liquorice, sweet oak edged with black cherry, cinnamon, a floral edge, touch of cocoa.

-Palate: dry, medium (+) acidity, ripe medium (+) tannins, medium alcohol and a medium body, medium (+) intensity, a sense of sweetness of black berried fruits in mid-palate, with flavours of black berry and black cherry, broom, vanilla and sweet oak, cedar, a little sweet tobacco, liquorice.
+Palate: dry, medium (+) acidity, ripe medium (+) tannins, medium alcohol and a medium body, medium (+) intensity, a sense of sweetness of black berried fruits in mid-palate, with flavours of black berry and black cherry, gorse flower (delicate coconut-like), vanilla and sweet oak, cedar, a little sweet tobacco, liquorice.
 A medium (+) length with a black berried cedary finish.

 Quality: very good, balanced acidity and ripe tannins with alcohol, and suited to the flavour intensity and significant concentration, showing some complexity from time in wood and bottle, with deft use of oak, and tertiary notes of cocoa and tobacco beginning to develop.
 A decent length.